m4r1nn/Goblin-Assault/README.md

-# League-of-OOP --- Burcea Marian Gabriel
+# Goblin Assault --- Burcea Marian Gabriel

 **SHORT DESCRIPTION**\
 	'Goblin Assault' is a mini-2d-game based on work with characters and physics